Rank-adaptive tensor methods for high-dimensional nonlinear PDEs: Numerical examples

-computed with the rank-adaptive FTT integrator ($\epsilon_{\mathrm{inc}} = 10^{-3}$) and the full tensor product pseudo-spectral method (reference solution).
-In Figure \ref{fig:FP_4D_errors}(b) we plot the component of $\mathcal{L} p_{\text{TT}}$ normal to the tensor manifold, which is approximated using the two-point BDF formula \eqref{backwards_fd_1st_order}.
-Note that in the rank-adaptive FTT solution with threshold $\epsilon_{\text{inc}}=10^{-3}$ the solver performs both mode addition as well as mode removal.
-This is documented in Figure \ref{fig:4D_FP_ranks}.
-The reason for tensor mode removal is to ensure that the tensor rank is not unnecessarily large (see Section \ref{sec:decreasing_rank}).
-In fact, the diffusive nature of the Fokker-Plank equation on the torus $\mathbb{T}^4$ yields relaxation to a statistical equilibrium state that depends on the drift and diffusion coefficients in \eqref{Fokker_Planck}.
-Such equilibrium state may be well-approximated by a low-rank FTT tensor.
+computed with the rank-adaptive FTT integrator ($\epsilon_{\mathrm{inc}} = 10^{-4}$) and the full tensor product pseudo-spectral method (reference solution). {In Figure \ref{fig:FP_4D_errors}(a) we compare the $L^2(\Omega)$ errors of the rank-adaptive method relative to the reference solution.
+It is seen that as we decrease the threshold the solution becomes more accurate.} In Figure \ref{fig:FP_4D_errors}(b) we plot the component of $\mathcal{L} {p_{\bm r}}$ normal to the tensor manifold, which is approximated using the two-point BDF formula \eqref{backwards_fd_1st_order}.
+Note that in the rank-adaptive FTT solution with thresholds $\epsilon_{\text{inc}}=10^{-3}$ and $\epsilon_{\text{inc}}=10^{-4}$ the solver performs both mode addition as well as mode removal.
+This is documented in Figure \ref{fig:4D_FP_ranks}. { The abrupt change in rank observed in Figure \ref{fig:4D_FP_ranks}(a)-(c) near time $t=0.4$ corresponding to the rank-adaptive solution with threshold $\epsilon{\text{inc}} = 10^{-4}$ is due to the time step size $\Delta t$ being equal to $\epsilon_{\text{inc}}$.
+This can be justified as follows.
+Recall that the solution is first order accurate in $\Delta t$ and therefore the approximation of the component of $\mathcal{L} p_{\bm r}$ normal to the tensor manifold $\mathcal{M}_{\bm r}$ is first-order accurate in $\Delta t$.
+If we set $\epsilon_{\text{inc}} \leq \Delta t$, then the rank-adaptive scheme may overestimate the number of modes needed to achieve accuracy on the order of $\Delta t$.
+This does not affect the accuracy of the numerical solution due to the robustness of the Lie-Trotter integrator to over-approximation \cite{Lubich_2015}.
+Moreover we notice that the rank-adaptive scheme removes the unnecessary modes ensure that the tensor rank is not unnecessarily large (see section \ref{sec:decreasing_rank}).} In fact, the diffusive nature of the Fokker-Plank equation on the flat torus $\mathbb{T}^4$ yields relaxation to a statistical equilibrium state that depends on the drift and diffusion coefficients in \eqref{Fokker_Planck}.
+Such an equilibrium state may be well-approximated by a low-rank FTT tensor.